TeamSTEPPS Fundamentals Course: Module 4. Leading Teams

 |Tools and Strategies Summary

 |*Although all instructional content and activities are recommended to ensure that participants achieve the learning objectives, these activities may be considered "optional" if time is constrained.

 Additional Resources: Below are sources of additional information and videos you may want to use to customize this module to your participants.

 - TeamSTEPPS Long-Term Care Version: Includes videos specific to the use of the leadership tools and strategies in long-term care.

-- TeamSTEPPS Primary Care Version: Includes videos specific to the use of the leadership tools and strategies in the primary care setting.
+- TeamSTEPPS Office-Based Care Version: Includes videos specific to the use of the leadership tools and strategies in the office-based care setting.

 - DoD Patient Safety Program Briefs and Huddles Toolkit

 - DoD Patient Safety Program Debriefs Toolkit

 - Comprehensive Unit-Based Safety Program (CUSP) "Implement Teamwork and Communication" Module: Includes information on briefs, huddles, and debriefs and presents a video on briefs.